Mumsfilibaba/Mumsfilibaba/README.md

 ### Hello
-My name is Alexander, and I'm currently studying a _Master of Science in Game and Software Engineering_ **@** Blekinge Tekniska Högskola (**BTH**).
+My name is Alexander, and I'm currently studying for a Master of Science in Game and Software Engineering @ Blekinge Tekniska Högskola (BTH).

-In my spare time I like to work-out, do some more programming and occasionally play some games.
+I like to work-out in my spare time, work on several hobby programming projects, and occasionally play some games.

 I like to explore the different graphics APIs out there (DirectX, Vulkan, and OpenGL).
-Therefore, I have created several projects to abstract the APIs to make it easier to do graphics programming.
-I am also very interested in graphics programming and implement different rendering techniques, this is were my main focus is.
+Therefore, I have created several projects to abstract the graphics APIs to make it easier to do graphics programming, which is where my main focus is.
+I love learning and read about new rendering techniques and try to implement them.
 Some rendering techniques I have played around with is:
 * Physically Based Rendering with Image Based Lightning
 * FXAA
 * Shadow Mapping ("Normal" and Variance Shadow Mapping)